hakonrossebo/elm-sketchbook/src/README.md

 # Elm Sketchbook

+**Quickstart: Clone this project, Install Elm and Create-Elm-App, run elm-app start*

-Whether you are a new developer to Elm or an experienced Elm developer, the Elm Sketchbook wants to unblock you from setting up the boilerplate and provides examples on how to do various tasks.
+Whether you are a new developer to Elm or an experienced Elm developer, the Elm Sketchbook can unblock you from setting up the boilerplate for proof of concepts.
+It also provides examples on how to do various tasks.

-Elm-Sketchbook was created when I found myself always having to create and setup a new app when trying out something new.
+Elm-Sketchbook was created when I found myself delayed or aborting the project when having to create and setup a new app when trying out something new.
 With Elm-Sketchbook, you always have a new blank sketch ready that works as a separate app.
 All sketches can then be navigated with the menu.

-This sketchbook comes with 10+ empty sketches and several examples + templates to get you started with Elm or to just experiment with the examples.
+This sketchbook comes with 10+ empty sketches and several examples / templates to get you started with Elm or to just experiment with the examples.

     * Sketch out new ideas, always having an empty sketch ready.
     * Learn from, experiment and expand on the the examples